Lewisohn Stadium: Other uses

 The stadium was used by City College for its commencement exercises.
 All CCNY campuses took part, including Liberal Arts, Engineering and Architecture, and its Manhattan Business School (now Baruch College).
 This practice continued through June 1973.
 (Graduation ceremonies for the class of 1969 were held at the Felt Forum of Madison Square Garden.)

 It was also used for CCNY's annual Army ROTC's reviews at the end of each academic year.

 On August 16, 1946, the stadium was the site of a benefit concert for Sergeant Isaac Woodard, an African-American soldier in the U.S. Army who, upon being honorably discharged and returning home from service in the Pacific theater of World War II, had been brutally attacked and blinded with a blackjack by a white police officer in South Carolina earlier that year.
 The sold-out concert, organized by the New York Amsterdam News as the atrocity was gaining national attention, included performances by musicians Nat King Cole, Cab Calloway, Duke Ellington, Carol Brice, Woody Guthrie, and Billie Holiday.
 Orson Welles, who had helped to publicize the cruel attack on his radio program and in his New York Post column, also attended, and the event was co-chaired by boxer Joe Louis and New York City Mayor William O'Dwyer.

+On television

+In 1950 a summer series of live concerts was broadcast from the stadium on NBC television.
+It featured the New York Philharmonic Orchestra.